MotherTongues/mothertongues/docs/install.md

 !!! tip

-    If you are developer looking to install locally, see this [Contributing page](/Contributing.md)
+    If you are an advanced developer looking to install locally, see this [Contributing page](/Contributing.md)